Internal Bousfield Localizations: The cardinal in the proof of Prop. 4.5.1

-As in \cite{Hi}, let $\lambda$ be the cardinal used in the proof of Theorem 4.3.1.
-This result invokes a set $\wLG$, originally introduced in Proposition 4.2.5 of \cite{Hi}, which uses equivalences, and therefore needs to be stated and proved in the internal setting.
+As in \cite{Hi}, let $\lambda$ be the cardinal used in the proof of Thm 4.3.1.
+This result invokes a set $\wLG$, originally introduced in Prop.
+4.2.5 of \cite{Hi}, which uses equivalences, and therefore needs to be stated and proved in the internal setting.
 To prove it, we invoke the equivalence between $\Gamma$-local equivalences and i$\Gamma$-local equivalences (Lemma \ref{lequ implies glequ}).
-In the proof of the original Proposition, one result is interesting in its own right, and we prove it in the internal case, it is Proposition \ref{3.1.5 mod} below.
+In the proof of the original Proposition, one result is interesting in its own right, and we prove it in the internal case, it is Prop. \ref{3.1.5 mod} below.
 We need it in Section 2.2.5.\\